 Remember my last post when I told you to come back tomorrow and I would show you how to prevent icing from bleeding?
 Well, I am late.
 Last week I had company.
 My favorite person in the world stayed with me for a week and we did wonderful amazing things every day!
 It was awesome!
-I will tell you more about that later but now, lets talk about royal icing.
+I’ll tell you more about that later, but now, let’s talk about royal icing.

 Supplies to Prevent Icing from Bleeding:

 I made a tutorial several weeks ago on why royal icing bleeds.
 I used those tips every time I make cookies because I don’t think there is one thing that will magically make our bleeding troubles disappear.
 But when you take a few steps to prevent the problem, you can’t go wrong trying to find something that works better.
 When I had to make cookies to ship overseas, I went into panic mode.
 Those cookies needed to arrive without looking like a melted rainbow.

 I decided to paint light corn syrup on the edge of the icing.
 The corn syrup acted as a separator for the colors and you only need a little because it dries shiny and can be seen so be careful.
 Only paint the edge like in the first picture and let it dry completely.

 Then, apply the next color of icing.
 Guess what?
 It worked.
 So I tried it on the edge of white icing.
 After it dried, I added black icing and held my breath.
 It worked also.
 I even set the cookie on the counter in my kitchen and left if for 3 weeks and there wasn’t any bleeding at all.
 I was amazed.
 Then, I decided to make cookies to eat to see if I could taste the light corn syrup.
 I did taste it on a few of the cookies so I made another batch and used less syrup.
 It was perfect.